 The nearest airport is Gwalior at 125 km.
 Other airports are at Khajuraho at 190 km.
 Agra at 250 km, Kanpur at 235 km and Lucknow at 310 km.

 Jhansi, the nearest city to Orchha is connected to all major cities of India via a network of national highways.
 Orchha is on Jhansi-Tikamgarh road.

 Where to Stay

-Orchha being a very small town, doesn’t have many big hotels.
+Orchha being a small town, doesn’t have many big hotels.
 Orchha Palace and Convention Centre is a good hotel but a bit out of the city.
 Rest of the good hotels are within the town limits and every point of interest is at walking distance.
 Bundelkhand Riverside, Amar Mahal, Orchha Resort, Betwa Retreat and Sheesh Mahal are very good hotels.
 The last two being managed by MP Tourism.
-White water rafting can be booked at Betwa Retreat.
+You can also book white water rafting at Betwa Retreat hotel.